Margarida, Online English Tutor and Digital Nomad, Currently in CroatiaBy Krzl Light Nuñes

 I just keep following my style, which was to stay at a hostel.
 In the beginning, I was really scared because I realized that now I needed to teach.
 It’s not like a normal trip where I can stay in a shared dorm with a lot of people.
-The first thing that I start to do this time was to stay in a dorm room for females, with only four beds so that it’s quieter.
+The first thing that I started to do this time was to stay in a dorm room for females, with only four beds, so that it’s quieter.

-Right now, in Europe, the Airbnbs are a little expensive.
+Right now, in Europe, Airbnbs are a little expensive.
 I also have other friends who are digital nomads and we all share the same idea that Airbnb is quite expensive now and we cannot stay for a month in an Airbnb and pay every single day.